-The operation of Speyside is subject to health and safety and environmental regulation.
+The operations of Company's assets are subject to health and safety and environmental regulation.
 A breach of these or an accident could lead to damages or compensation to the extent such loss is not covered by insurance policies, adverse publicity or reputational damage.